Skudalen/EMG_Biometric_Identification/README.md

 * Community libs: Python_speech_features, Pywt

 #### Challanges in the module
-* The CSV handlig requires a specific file structure.
+* The CSV handlig requires a specific data file structure.
 Se "How to use it"
 * Preprocessing is still limited in Signal_prep.py
+* NB: `get_samplerate()` is configured for a sampling bug.
+See comment above function in Handle_emg_data.py

 #### Credits for insporational code
 * Kapre: Keunwoochoi